Eating foods rich in fiber is heart healthy.

 Fiber is found naturally in plant-based foods.
 Fiber is the part of plant-based foods we cannot digest.
-The two main types of fiber: soluble and insoluble.
-A food can contain one type of fiber or both types of fiber.
+The two main types of fiber are soluble and insoluble.
+Fiber-rich foods usually contain both types of fiber.

 Eating a diet high in fiber-rich foods may help your heart.
-It may reduce your levels of total cholesterol, the less healthy LDL-C, and triglycerides.
+It may reduce your blood levels of total cholesterol, the less healthy LDL cholesterol, and triglycerides.
 It may help decrease your blood pressure.
-Eating more fiber-rich foods may reduce your risk of heart disease and dying from heart disease.
-Studies show that eating soluble fiber may be especially good for your heart health.
+Eating more fiber-rich foods may reduce your risk of heart disease.

-Eating more fiber may improve the health of your heart.
+Eating more fiber-rich foods may improve the health of your heart.

 Fill up on fiber for heart health!

 PALS information is based on the best available science.
 Our understanding of science is ever changing.
 Health recommendations can change due to new scientific research.
 These figures show where we are in the science and the confidence in the recommendations.